Video-Reason/VBVR-EvalKit/README.md

 ## Add Models or Tasks

-You can add new video generation models and reasoning tasks with minimal effort.
+You can add new video generation models and reasoning tasks with minimal effort:

+**Adding New Models**

 Add any video generation model (API-based or open-source) with just a few steps: